 ▪ If the primary male love interest is a farmer, carpenter or just someone who works with his hands, take a drink.
 If he drives a pickup truck or jeep, take another drink.
 If he wears flannel, then … never mind, we don’t want you to die.

 ▪ Is there an African-American best friend or assistant?
 Two good drinks.
+Is there an African-American romantic lead character?
+Drain whatever is left in your glass and go get a refill.

 ▪ If one of the main characters is a handsome/beautiful single dad or mom, take two drinks.
 If the mom or dad is single because their spouse died tragically, take another drink.
 If that spouse died near Christmas time, take another drink.
 If the little kid from this union is a horrible brat, check your channel because you’re not watching Hallmark.